daveadams/constancy/README.md

       #       specified, the `datacenter` setting in the `consul` section
       #       will be used.
 If that is also not specified, the sync will
       #       happen with the local datacenter of the Consul agent.
-      #     path - (required) The relative filesystem path to the directory
+      #     path - (required) The relative filesystem path to either the
-      #       containing the files with content to synchronize to Consul.
+      #       directory containing the files with content to synchronize
+      #       to Consul if this sync target has type=dir, or the local file
+      #       containing a hash of remote keys if this sync target has
-      #       This path is calculated relative to the directory containing
+      #       type=file.
+This path is calculated relative to the directory
-      #       the configuration file.
+      #       containing the configuration file.
       #     delete - Whether or not to delete remote keys that do not exist
       #       in the local filesystem.
 This inherits the setting from the
       #       `constancy` section, or if not specified, defaults to `false`.